sanjanak2002/TourValue/README.md

  - Downnload the zip file from the github link provided.
 Extract those files on a folder without leaving anything aside.
  - Open index.html file.
 That is the homepage of the website.
  - Almost all the buttons and attribute are functionable as described in detail in the video uploaded.
 So you can navigate between pages.
- - To inspect the code, you can check on github before dowmloading the page.
+ - To inspect the code, you can check on github before downloading the page.

  ## Credits
 -  Outline page layout template rights belong to templatemo.com